-Paul introduced the duality of the previously singular Jewish God, so now God consists of the Father and the Son (the Catholic Church later added a third element of the Holy Ghost to create the Trinity.)
-Furthermore, Paul’s concept of the “Christ’ was radically different from the Jewish concept of the messiah.
+Paul introduced the duality of the previously singular Hebrew God, so now God consists of the Father and the Son (the Catholic Church later added a third element of the Holy Ghost to create the Trinity.)
+Furthermore, Paul’s concept of the “Christ’ was radically different from the Hebrew concept of the messiah.

-Paul realized that the small Christian sect was gaining no traction with the Jews so he changed the message to appeal to a much larger non-Jewish audience in order to gain more converts and thus greater monetary contributions.
-One of the sticking points was circumcision, the sine qua non of Jewish identity.
+Paul realized that the small Christian sect was gaining no traction with the Hebrews so he changed the message to appeal to a much larger non-Hebrew audience in order to gain more converts and thus greater monetary contributions.
+One of the sticking points was circumcision, the sine qua non of Hebrew identity.
 So, Paul simply abolished it because many potential adult male converts were reluctant to endure the pain and take the health risks of circumcision in an age before aesthesia and antiseptics.